sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 Currently, a raw HTML representation for invoices is provided ; would you like to generate a PDF ?
 We encourage you to check out PDF generation bundles taking HTML as inputs.
 The invoice rendering template is ``SonataInvoiceBundle:Invoice:view.html.twig`` ; you can override it by using Symfony bundle override rules.

+For more information about our biases regarding *invoice*, you can read: :doc:`../architecture/invoice`.